quantiota/SKA-quantitative-finance/sample_data/README.md

 - Enable other researchers and quants to **replicate key figures** (entropy trajectories, regime transitions, probability bands) published in this repository
 - Allow independent analysis and benchmarking using the same datasets
+- With these sample data files, quantitative researchers can test and develop their own entropy-based BUY/SELL strategies, regime detection methods, or risk models—using the same high-frequency trade data and entropy measures analyzed in this project.
 - Facilitate open scientific discussion and peer review

 ## Usage